Nicholas Browne: Early life

-Browne was born on 17 December 1947 in West Malling, Kent.
+Browne was born on 17 December 1947 in West Malling, Kent, England.
 He was the third of four sons born to Gordon Browne, a World War II British Army officer and later a member of the intelligence services.
-He was educated at Cheltenham College, a public school in Cheltenham, Gloucestershire.
-He won an open scholarship to study History at University College, Oxford.
+He was educated at Cheltenham College, a public school (i.e. an independent boarding school) in Cheltenham, Gloucestershire.
+He won an open scholarship to study history at University College, Oxford.
 He captained the college rugby team, playing as hooker.

 Diplomatic career

 In 1969, after his graduation from university, Browne joined the Foreign and Commonwealth Office.
 His first posting to Iran was as Third Secretary in Tehran from 1971 to 1974.
 From 1976 to 1980, he was on loan to the Cabinet Office.

 Following the Iranian Revolution in 1979, he was asked by then foreign secretary David Owen to head an inquiry into why the Foreign and Commonwealth Office had failed to predict the fall of the Shah.
 In early 1980, he was posted to Southern Rhodesia as First Secretary and Head of Chancery.
 He attended the festivities that saw the transition of the country from Southern Rhodesia to Zimbabwe on 17/18 April 1980.
 Between 1981 and 1984, he was Desk Officer at the Maritime, Aviation and Environment Department of the Foreign and Commonwealth Office.

 From 1984 to 1989, he served as First Secretary at the British embassy to the European Economic Community.
 His specialism was the environment.
 In 1989, he was appointed chargé d'affaires to Iran in Tehran.
 However, three weeks after he took up the post diplomatic relations were broken off between Britain and Iran due to the Rushdie Affair.
 He served in London as a Foreign and Commonwealth Office counsellor.
 From 1990 to 1994, he was posted to the United States; first to Washington, D.C. as press and public affairs counselor and then to New York City as British information head.

 Between 1994 and 1997, he was Head of Middle Eastern Department, Foreign and Commonwealth Office, in London.
 In 1997, he was posted to Iran as chargé d'affaires.
 In the 1999 Queen's Birthday Honours, he was appointed Companion of the Order of St Michael and St George (CMG) in recognition of his work in Iran.

-He was promoted to ambassador in 1999 and oversaw the visit to Tehran in late September 2001 by then foreign minister Jack Straw, the first visit to the country by a senior British government minister since the 1979 Revolution.
+He was promoted to His Majesty's Ambassador to the Islamic Republic of Iran in 1999.
+He oversaw the visit to Tehran in late September 2001 by then foreign minister Jack Straw, the first visit to the country by a senior British government minister since the 1979 Revolution.
 He left Iran in 2002 and was appointed Knight Commander of the Order of the British Empire (KBE) in that year's Queen's Birthday Honours in recognition of his work as ambassador.
-He served as Ambassador to Denmark from 2003 to 2006.
+He served as His Majesty's Ambassador to the Kingdom of Denmark from 2003 to 2006.